joncoded/cardcase/README.md

   * enter your title
 2. configure the structure of the card in `src/components/SearchPanel/CardCase/Card.js`
 3. optionally, configure the styling of the card in `src/index.css`
+4. modify the `homepage` property in `package.json` for deployment to gh-pages

 ## build